What Is the Difference Between Bankruptcy and Debt Agreement?

 Voluntary

-Suppose a person or business concludes that they are not financially able to service their credit obligations, they can declare themselves insolvent.
+Suppose a person or business concludes that they cannot financially service their credit obligations; they can declare themselves insolvent.
 This is a process whereby you apply to be declared bankrupt, and an appointed trustee will govern the process.

 Forced

-A creditor can petition to have you declared bankrupt if you fail to keep to the terms of that agreement.
-The amount owing to them must be more than $10,000, and the petition needs to be presented to the Federal Court of Australia.
+A creditor can petition to declare you bankrupt if you fail to keep to the terms of that agreement.
+The amount they owe must be more than $10,000, and the petition must be presented to the Federal Court of Australia.

-The trustee will evaluate your liquidity and try to sell as much of your assets.
+The trustee will evaluate your liquidity and sell as much of your assets as possible.
 The proceeds from all sales will then be distributed to all your creditors.
-The aim is to return as much as possible to your creditors; however (by definition of being insolvent), in most cases, this means that creditors are not guaranteed full payment.
-The unpaid amounts still owing, not creditors, are wiped upon your discharge from bankruptcy, and you can start new life debt free.
+The aim is to return as much as possible to your creditors; however, by definition of being insolvent, in most cases, creditors are not guaranteed full payment.
+The unpaid amounts still owed, not creditors, are wiped upon your discharge from bankruptcy, and you can start a new life debt-free.

 Debt Agreements as a Possible Alternative To Bankruptcy

-The benefit is that the creditor will know precisely how much of their debt they receive their money back, albeit at a lower return.
-However, when entering into a Debt Agreement, you must be able to make the required payments over the period stated because failure to comply will result in all money paid being forfeited, and you are then having to file for bankruptcy – and commence a new three-year term.
+The benefit is that the creditor will know precisely how much of their debt they receive back, albeit at a lower return.
+However, when entering into a debt agreement, you must be able to make the required payments over the period stated because failure to comply will result in all money paid is forfeited, and you will then have to file for bankruptcy and commence a new three-year term.

-It should be noted that a Debt Agreement will identically appear on your credit rating to what would occur if you went bankrupt.
+It should be noted that a debt agreement will appear on your credit rating to what would occur if you went bankrupt.

-“One of the tough choices you need to consider when getting rid of debt is whether to declare bankruptcy or enter a debt agreement.
+“One of the tough choices you must consider when getting rid of debt is whether to declare bankruptcy or enter a debt agreement.
 We can help you understand your options and answer questions regarding Part 9 Debt Agreements, employment restrictions and how a debt agreement affects renting.
-We are here to help and ensure you have all the information to make an informed choice for the best outcome.”
+We are here to help and ensure you have all the information to make an informed choice for the best outcome.
+So why not contact us for a free consultation today?